MartianGamer17/ReactChat/README.md

-# Lama Dev Chat App Starter template
+# Martian DevChat

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This chat app is built with ReactJs for UI and Firebase for backend functionalities